PPriyadarsini/SQL-Projects/README.md

 # SQL Projects
-This repository features a collection of SQL projects.
+This README offers a glimpse into my SQL projects contained within this repository.

 ## Projects
+- **Steve's Car Showroom:**